 Educationally, Malynda holds a Master’s degree in Public Affairs and Administration, along with a Bachelor of Arts in Political Science.
 She hopes to begin law school next fall to focus on Public Interest.
 Her ultimate goals are to serve in a White House Cabinet position, and later, as a United States Supreme Court Justice.

-Labor Caucus Chair
+Labor Task Force Chair

 Rachel Bruce is a young professional, public servant, community activist, and Democratic strategist born and raised in the Hudson Valley.
 She currently serves as Chair of the Labor Task Force for New York State Young Democrats.

 The daughter of two union members, Rachel developed an early passion for public service and improving her community.
 She currently works in state government and previously served as Policy Advisor for Economic Development and Housing under the Executive Chamber where she oversaw and carried out major economic development initiatives under the Governor’s Office, authored State of the State policy, and helped draft the Housing Stability and Tenant Protection act of 2019.
 Within NYSYD, Rachel also serves as Vice Chair of the Women’s Caucus and at home serves as Policy Chair of the Young Democrats of Orange County, which she co-founded and helped recharter in 2021.